-At Hendershot, Cannon & Hisey, we represent business partners in a wide array of industries, from software to medical, who were harmed because of a partner's breach of fiduciary duty, or who themselves were accused of breach.
+At Hendershot, Cannon & Hisey, we represent business partners in a wide array of industries, from software to medical, who were harmed because of a partner's breach of fiduciary duty or fraudulent misrepresentation - or who themselves were accused of breach.

 - In a partnership engaged in developing software, one partner leaves the firm and begins selling the software on his own, in competition with his former partners.

 - One partner learns about a significant contract opportunity and fails to inform her partners.
 This partner instead forms a new company and takes the business for herself.